hankangbok/TicTacToeGame/readme.md

+# Tic Tac Toe in the Browser

 This project is still a(nother) work in progress.
-The semi-functional version of the page is deployed at: https://kyouyatamax.github.io/TicTacToeGame/
+The page is test deployed at:
+https://kyouyatamax.github.io/TicTacToeGame/

 This is a game of Tic Tac Toe that can be played in the browser